gabyx/ki-kist/README.md

     --passphrase-file <(echo "f73o6k&ntb9ojR@XmVgjazt%nae")
 ```

-Note: The above `<(...)` is called process substitution to avoid writing the
+asdfasdf Note: The above `<(...)` is called process substitution to avoid
-password into a file.
-Drop the `--passphrase-file` to have an interactive
+writing the password into a file.
+Drop the `--passphrase-file` to have an
-prompt.
+interactive prompt.

 #### Retrieving a Key Pair